jtunnicl/GRATE/README.md

 ...
 ```

+See the `.travis.yml` file for an example of building on Linux.

 ### CMake (Windows)

 It should be possible to build the CMake version on Windows too.
+This has been tested with QtCreator and MSVC.
+See the file `.appveyor.yml` for an example of building with MSVC.